Many businesses utilize direct mail and print materials to market their products.

 This option isn’t for everybody, but it’s good to know it’s a possibility.
 With so much moving online, it could help you cut through the noise.
 On the downside, it could also be more expensive.

-Don’t miss out on opportunities to integrate your offline and online strategies.
+Don’t miss out on opportunities to integrate your direct mail and online strategies.
 This can help you build more awareness for your business.
 It also gives you more channels to tap into.